amirci/amirci.github.io/_posts/2024-04-02-refactoring-changes.markdown

 const changeExistingStudentsTable = (tableInfo: StudentsTable[], changes: readonly ColumnChange[], idx: number) => {
   const modifyData = (cur: any, op: any) => op(cur);

-  // This `pipe` takes the changes, filters the ones that are actually a change
+  // This `pipe` takes the changes, filters the ones that are a change (not None).
   // creates a function and then applies it to the table. return pipe(
     columnChanges,